IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-data-legend.md

 You can customize the number of fractional digits that are displayed by setting the `ValueFormatMinFractions` and `ValueFormatMaxFractions`.
 This will allow you to determine the minimum and maximum number of digits that appear after the decimal point, respectively.

-## $Platform$ Data Legend Culture Formatting
+## $Platform$ Data Legend Value Mode

 You have the ability to change the default decimal display of values within the `DataLegend` to be currency by changing the `ValueFormatMode` property of the control.
 The `DataLegend` also exposes the ability to modify the culture of the displayed currency symbol by using its `ValueFormatCulture` property and setting it to its corresponding culture tag.

-For example, the following sample demonstrates a chart with the `ValueFormatCulture` set to en-GB:
+For example, the following sample demonstrates a chart with the `ValueFormatCulture` set to "en-GB":

 ## $Platform$ Data Legend Styling Events